Table-valued parameters

 .AddParameter("Age", minAge, SqlDbType.Int)

 TVPs are not limited to a single column.
-Define as many columns as needed:
+Define as many columns as needed and the generator handles them all:

 Id INT NOT NULL,